isc-projects/stork/doc/overview.rst

 centralized front end for interacting with these services.
 Only one ``Stork Server`` is deployed in a network.

-Stork uses the ``status-get`` command to communicate with Kea, and therefore will only work with a version of Kea that supports ``status'get``.
+Stork uses the `status-get` command to communicate with Kea, and therefore will only work with a version of Kea that supports `status'get`.
-The ``status-get`` command was introduced in Kea 1.7.3.
-At this time, Stork works with Kea version 1.7.3 and later versions only.
+The `status-get` command was introduced in Kea 1.7.3.
+At this time, Stork works with Kea version 1.7.3 and later versions only, although we intend to backport the `status-get` command to Kea 1.6.3.

+Stork requires the premium Host Commands hook library to retrieve host reservations stored in an external database.
+Stork can retrieve host reservations stored locally in the Kea configuration without any additional hook libraries.

 .. figure:: static/arch.png
    :align: center